Anne Baxter: Personal life

 In the mid-1950s, Baxter began a relationship with her publicist Russell Birdwell, who took control of her career and directed her in The Come On (1956).
 The couple formed Baxter-Birdwell Productions to make films on a 10-year plan; Baxter would star in the films and Birdwell would work behind the camera.
 Princeton University Library has a collection of 175 letters by Baxter to Birdwell.

 In 1960, Baxter married a second time to Randolph Galt, an American owner of a cattle station at Gloucester, New South Wales where she was filming Summer of the Seventeenth Doll.
 After the birth of their second daughter, Maginel, back in California, Galt unexpectedly announced that they were moving to a 4,452 ha ranch south of Grants, New Mexico.
 They then moved to Hawaii, his home state, before settling back in the Brentwood neighborhood of Los Angeles.
 Baxter and Galt were divorced in 1969.
-In 1976, Baxter recounted her courtship with Galt (who she called "Ran") in a well-received book called Intermission.
+In 1976, Baxter recounted her courtship with Galt (whom she called "Ran") in a well-received book called Intermission.
 Melissa Galt, Baxter's first daughter with Galt, became an interior designer and then a business coach, speaker, and seminar provider.
 Maginel became a cloistered Catholic nun, reportedly living in Rome.
 After 11 years in Italy and 20 years living monastic life, Maginel left religion altogether.

 In 1977, Baxter married David Klee, a stockbroker.
 It was a brief marriage; Klee died unexpectedly from illness.
 The newlywed couple had purchased a sprawling property in Easton, Connecticut, which they extensively remodeled; however, Klee did not live to see the renovations completed.
 Although she maintained a residence in West Hollywood, Baxter considered her Connecticut home to be her primary residence.

 Baxter was a Republican who was active in the campaigns of Thomas E. Dewey and Dwight D. Eisenhower.